-Once the E2PROM address is set, the MCU can read a single byte by executing the following steps:
+Once the EEPROM address is set, the MCU can read a single byte by executing the following steps:

-- The MCU sets I2CSTA[SRD] = 1.
-This forces the I2C controller to generate a stop condition after the I2CDAI-register contents are received. - The MCU writes the device address (R/W bit = 1) to the I2CADR register (read operation). - The MCU writes a dummy byte to the I2CDAO register (this starts the transfer on the SDA line). - The RXF bit in the I2CSTA register is cleared. - The contents of the I2CADR register are transmitted to the device (preceded by a start condition on SDA). - The data from E2PROM are latched into the I2CDAI register (stop condition is transmitted). - The RXF bit in the I2CSTA register is set and interrupts the MCU, indicating that the data are available. - The MCU reads the I2CDAI register.
-This clears the RXF bit (I2CSTA[RXF] = 0). - End
+- The MCU sets bit 1 (SRD) in the I2CSTA register to 1.
+This forces the I2C controller to generate a stop condition after the I2CDAI-register contents are received. - The MCU writes the device address (bit 0 (R/W) = 1) to the I2CADR register (read operation). - The MCU writes a dummy byte to the I2CDAO register (this starts the transfer on SDA line). - Bit 7 (RXF) in the I2CSTA register is cleared (RX is empty). - The contents of the I2CADR register are transmitted to the device (preceded by start condition on SDA). - The data from EEPROM are latched into the I2CDAI register (stop condition is transmitted). - Bit 7 (RXF) in the I2CSTA register is set and interrupts the MCU, indicating that the data are available. - The MCU reads the I2CDAI register.
+This clears bit 7 (RXF) in the I2CSTA register.